Analyzing customer service calls

 Getting responses

-We generate responses by adding the scenarios and agent to the survey and calling the run() method:
+We generate responses by adding the scenarios, agent and model to the survey and then calling the run() method:

 [10]: